 We each have our reasons for engaging in the ways that we do, and it is not as though we can opt out.
-We cannot opt out of history, everything we do sets the conditions for future moments.
-We cannot opt out of the social war; the state is a logistics of force that operates to the degree that this deployment of force is total.
-Warfare has become generalized in a shifting dynamics of innumerable imgrasp this terrain, as single actors of collections thereof.
+We cannot opt out tant to understand the dynamics in that terrain, the things that occur, the other forces present, whether they are antagonistic or not.
+We will never fully grasp this terrain, as single actors of collections thereof.
 At most we can, through intense intelligence gathering come to understand some of the dynamics in a terrain, and develop a more or less effective way of making sense of things.
 In this we must never allow our abstractions to unmoor themselves from the material and, so liberated, wander away from us.
 And, if they do, by no means should we let ourselves be dragged off with them.